GlobalFishingWatch/paper-longline-ais-sar-matching/README.md

 A Repo for the paper `Revealing the Global Longline Fleet with SAR`

 <!-- #region -->
-This repo contains the code for the methods and analysis in support of the paper Revealing the Global Longline Fleet with SAR.
+This repo contains the methods and analysis in support of the paper Revealing the Global Longline Fleet with SAR.
 It has the following folders with the following contents:

 ### 01_Acquisitions
 The data obtained from KSAT on SAR detections and scenes, and the code to process the files they provided to turn into csvs and BigQuery tables.